Dates: June 29 - July 26, 2014

 The four-week program typically begins in early July.
 Classes, taught by the Academy's regular faculty, are held six days a week.

-Located 50 miles west of Richmond, Virginia and 35 miles southwest of Charlottesville, Virginia, the Academy's 1,000-acre campus provides playing fields, tennis courts, and a state-of-the-art athletic center.
+Located 50 miles west of Richmond, Virginia and 35 miles southeast of Charlottesville, Virginia, the Academy's 1,000-acre campus provides playing fields, tennis courts, and a state-of-the-art athletic center.

 Air conditioned dorms, classrooms, dining facility, and a 21,500+ volume library create a comfortable atmosphere for learning.
 FUMA's technology center provides all students supervised access to computers and the internet.
 A nurse is on duty daily in the school infirmary to insure adequate health care.
 Outstanding athletic facilities, including indoor track, weight room, and aquatic center provides lots of active space for physical development.

 Though the summer school program is non-military, uniforms, issued by the school, are required for class, athletics and trips.

 Exciting New Course Offerings

 The Personal Finance course has been designed to help student become financially responsible.
 Students will be given information on; money management, budgeting, and financial goal attainment.
 Students will also analyze “real world” scenarios using principles of accounting and economics.